 These observations raise the possibility that Fed tightening between 2003 and 2006 contributed to the shift to PLS lending.
 In fact, this is a prediction of the "deposits channel of monetary policy" of Drechsler, Savoy, and Schnabl (2017).
 Under the deposits channel, Fed tightening allows banks to use their market power over deposits to increase profits by charging higher deposit spreads (i.e., by keeping deposit rates low).
 This induces some depositors to withdraw their funds, and since deposits are far and away the largest source of bank funding-one that banks value for its unique safety and stability-the contraction in deposits leads banks to shrink their loan portfolios.
 Long-term loans such as mortgages are especially affected because they rely more heavily on deposit funding (Drechsler, Savov, and Schnabl, 2021).
-As portfolio mortgages shrink, the PLS market provides an alternative source of financing for the mortgage market, particularly since PLS is funded in part by recycled deposits (Mian and Sufi, 2018; Xiao, 2020).
-The deposits channel thus potentially explains why the mortgage market shifted away from bank portfolio lending toward PLS lending as the Fed tightened.
-And given the willingness of investors to supply PLS funding during this time, this shift can also explain why Fed tightening did not significantly curb overall mortgage lending during the housing boom.
+As portfolio mortgages shrink, PLS provides an alternative source of financing for the mortgage market, particularly since it is funded in part by recycled deposits (Mian and Sufi, 2018; Xiao, 2020).
+The deposits channel thus potentially explains why Fed tightening was associated with a shift away from bank portfolio mortgage lending toward PLS lending.
+This shift in turn can explain why Fed tightening did not significantly curb overall mortgage lending during the housing boom.

-In this paper, we examine how Fed tightening impacted mortgage lending during the housing boom through the lens of the deposits channel.
+In this paper, we examine how Fed tightening impacted mortgage lending during the housing boom through the deposits channel.
 We highlight four main findings.
 First, banks responded to Fed tightening by sharply increasing deposit spreads, which led to a 12% reduction in the stock of deposits.
 Second, banks absorbed this reduction by cutting the flow of new portfolio mortgage lending by 32%.
-Third, substitution to PLS lending, led by nonbank originators (nonbanks), largely offset this contraction.
-In particular, our estimates imply that absent Fed tightening the PLS share of non-GSE mortgage originations would have remained stable between 2003 and 2006.
+Third, substitution to PLS lending led by nonbank originators (nonbanks) largely offset this contraction.
+We estimate that absent Fed tightening the PLS share of non-GSE mortgage originations would have remained stable between 2003 and 2006.
 And fourth, with PLS offsetting the contraction in bank portfolio lending, Fed tightening had only a modest impact on total mortgage lending.
-Overall, the shift from stable deposit funding to fragile capital markets funding exposed the housing market to the kind of credit freeze that arrived during the 2008 financial crisis.
+Overall, the shift from stable deposit funding to fragile capital markets funding exposed the housing market to a credit freeze like the one that arrived with the 2008 financial crisis.

 Given the presence of confounding factors in the aggregate time series and the endogeneity of monetary policy, an important advantage of the deposits channel is that it can be tested in the cross section.
 The reason is that exposure to the deposits channel varies with bank market power.
-Following Drechsler, Savoy, and Schnabl (2017), we measure this exposure with the "deposit spread beta": the sensitivity of a bank's deposit spread to the Fed funds rate.
+Following Drechsler, Savov, and Schnabl (2017), we measure this exposure with the "deposit spread beta": the sensitivity of a bank's deposit spread to the Fed funds rate.
 The deposit spread beta captures a bank's market power over its deposit franchise.
 A high beta indicates that the bank is able to charge higher deposit spreads when the Fed raises interest rates, increasing its profits.
 The higher spreads induce greater deposit outflows, which makes the bank's lending more exposed to the deposits channel.
 We estimate deposit spread betas at the branch, bank, and county levels.
 In each case we use data only up to 2002 so that our betas predate the housing boom period.